nuwankng/custom-api-redeployer-undeloyer/README.md

 # API Redeployment Client

 ## Overview
-The API Redeployment Client is a Java-based project designed to facilitate the redeployment of APIs.
+The API Redeployment Client is a Java-based project designed to facilitate the redeployment of APIs in `APIM-4.2.0`.
 The project includes a set of utilities and a main service class to handle configurations and HTTP requests necessary for the redeployment process.

 ## Requirements
 - Java 11 or higher
 - Maven
+- Consumer key/secret pair from an tenant specific Oauth Application created for API management.

 ## Setup and Installation